ianbloom/autoGoogleMaps/README.md

 ## The Process

+### Device Properties

+The user must define the following device properties for the device that the DataSource is applied to:

+* lmaccess.id
+* lmaccess.key
+* lmaccount
+* rootgroupname
+* rootgroupid
+* dashgroupname

+The lmaccess.id and lmaccess.key correspond to a user's API credentials.
+The lmaccount refers to the ### in a customer's
+###.logicmonitor.com URL.
+The rootgroupname/rootgroupid refer to the name/id of the group in the device tree that the
+customer would like the script to consider the root of the tree.
+Finally, the dashgroupname refers to the name of the dashboard group that the customer would like the script to create these dashboards in.

 ### Helper Functions

 In order to make efficient use of my time, I wrote helper functions for making HTTP requests to the LogicMonitor API.
 The